Whitney Shumate

-Whitney Shumate (July 16, 1896 - February 28, 1966) was a noted businessman and civic leader in Henry County, Virginia, and especially in Martinsville, Virginia.
+Whitney Shumate (July 16, 1896 - February 28, 1966) was a businessman and civic leader in Henry County, Virginia, and especially in Martinsville, Virginia.

 Early life

 Whitney Shumate was born in Rock Run, Virginia, near Bassett, Virginia in rural Henry County, Virginia.
 His father was John Wesley Shumate and his mother was Martha Wells Shumate, who died soon after childbirth.
 His first name was given in honor of the inventor, Eli Whitney, but due to the sudden death of his mother, he never received a middle name.
 Whitney was the youngest of ten children.
 His father later remarried, to Susan "Susie" Ann Philpott, and the couple then had six children by that marriage.
 As a boy, Whitney would take a different path in order to hunt and trap on the way back and forth to school, near the existing Rock Run School.
 What he caught was usually what they had for supper that night.
 John W. Shumate worked in tobacco Sharecropping, and the early years of his life was spent living in a log cabin alongside the Rock Run.
 From both his parents he received Methodist instruction in Social justice (his father was named after John Wesley) and the Wells family were also strong members of what is today the United Methodist Church.

 When Whitney was twelve years old the family moved to Martinsville, and he finished three years of high school there.